 As a result of drug resistance, one or more HIV medicines in a person’s HIV regimen may no longer be effective.

 Cross resistance is when resistance to one HIV medicine causes resistance to other medicines in the same HIV drug class.
 (HIV medicines are grouped into drug classes according to how they fight HIV.)
 As a result of cross resistance, a person’s HIV may be resistant even to HIV medicines that the person has never taken.
 Cross resistance limits the number of HIV medicines available to include in an HIV regimen.

 Drug-resistance testing is done to identify which, if any, HIV medicines won’t be effective against a person’s strain of HIV.
 Drug-resistance testing is done using a sample of blood.

 Drug-resistance testing is done when a person first begins receiving care for HIV infection.
 Resistance testing should be done whether the person decides to start taking HIV medicines immediately or to delay treatment.
-If treatment is delayed, resistance testing should be repeated when treatment begins.
+If treatment is delayed, resistance testing should be repeated when HIV medicines are started.

 Drug-resistance testing done before a person starts taking HIV medicines for the first time can show whether the person was initially infected with a drug-resistant strain of HIV.
-The results can also guide the choice of HIV medicines to include in a person’s first HIV regimen.
+Drug-resistance testing results are used to decide which HIV medicines to include in a person’s first HIV regimen.